- Personal Development and Professional Learning for Teachers – Introduction

 - people, i.e. when do I need to respond emails, and when not to take up the phone;

-- planning for personal development by participating in skill enhancement trainings.
+- planning for personal development and professional learning for teachers, which is participating in specified skill enhancement trainings, as mentioned above you may start here.

 How to do that more precisely leads us directly into the next topic, which is organizing yourself and your time.